Most typhoid infections occur in developing countries where sanitary conditions remain poor and water supplies are not treated.

 The current vaccines available offer only moderate protection against Salmonella typhi and almost no protection against S paratyphi, which has become a more dominant pathogen.

-With the current vaccine efficacy and the increase in multidrug-resistant strains, cases are expected to continue to increase and become ever more challenging to treat.
+With the current vaccine efficacy and the increase in multidrug-resistant and extensively drug-resistant strains, cases are expected to continue to increase and become ever more challenging to treat.

 Typhoid infection is a fecal-oral transmissible disease caused by the bacterium Salmonella enterica, serotype S typhi.
 A similar clinical syndrome is caused by Salmonella enterica, serotype S paratyphi, and the terms "enteric fever" and typhoid infection are used to describe both diseases.
 Unless otherwise stated, the information presented here will relate to both diseases (S typhi and S paratyphi) described by the term typhoid infection.

 - overcrowded living in endemic areas